GeoscienceAustralia/hiperseis/README.md

-# Repository for idevelopment of software and metadata for passive seismic project
+# Repository for development of software and metadata for passive seismic project.